Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 $V'\subset V$ cannot have more entities or ones, that cannot be found inside $V$.

-The problem which we are facing is that we are missing the **sheaf axiom**, which completes our requirements from before:
+The problem we are facing is that we are missing the **sheaf axiom**, which completes our requirements from before:

 - For each open set $U$ of $M$, we have the set $\Gamma(U, \mathcal{F})$.